equinor/neqsimhome/README.md

 * [Getting started as a NeqSim developer](https://github.com/equinor/neqsim/wiki/Getting-started-as-a-NeqSim-developer)

 ## NeqSim discussion
-Questions, discussions and tips related to NeqSim use and development are found and the [GitHub discussions](https://github.com/equinor/neqsim/discussions) page.
+Questions related to use and development are asked on the [NeqSim github discussions](https://github.com/equinor/neqsim/discussions) page.

 ## Examples
 #### Java: